Inventory Reports: How-to Guide + 10 Types of Inventory Reports

 Organization is equally essential for a well-oiled supply chain and optimized inventory management.
 Fortunately, inventory reporting can assist brands with organized inventory categorization, by segmenting products per their value, demand, carrying costs, and so on.
 With these categories in place, businesses can determine which SKUs are most popular or profitable, and which can be cut from their catalog.

-10 types of inventory management reports with Skubana
+10 types of inventory management reports to grow your business

-Inventory management reports distill useful details about how many stock items are available, which items are selling the fastest, which categories are performing the best, and other pertinent info on the status and performance of your inventory.
+Inventory management reports distill useful details about how many stock items are available, if any items have low stock levels, which items are selling the fastest, which categories are performing the best, and other pertinent info on the status and performance of your inventory.
 The following are the ten types of reports you’ll find in Skubana, and the significance each has for growing your brand.

 1. Inventory performance report